nrnb/GoogleSummerOfCode/.github/ISSUE_TEMPLATE/gsoc-project-idea.md

 Describe what the end result of the GSoC project should be.

 ### Difficulty Level: Easy/Medium/Hard
-Give a difficulty level (to replace X) either Easy, Medium or Hard.
+Give a difficulty level, either Easy, Medium or Hard.
 Make sure to tag the issue with this difficulty.
 Describe with a sentence or two why the project is this difficulty level.

 ### Size and Length of Project
-Define the project commitment as either "medium: 175 hours" or "large: 350 hours" and the timeline between 12 and 22 weeks, for example:
+Define the project commitment as either "medium: 175 hours" or "large: 350 hours" and the timeline between 10 and 22 weeks, for example:
 - **medium: 175 hours**
 - **12 weeks**